 This surgery will be done to repair fractures that would not heal correctly with casting or splinting alone.

 What are the complications of ORIF?

 Complications are rare, but no procedure is completely free of risk.
-If you are planning to have this procedure, Dr Kevin Yip will review a list of possible complications which may include: Infection.
+If you are planning to have this procedure, our orthopaedic surgeon will review a list of possible complications which may include: Infection.
 Bleeding.
 Reaction to anesthesia.
 Blood clots.

 How is Open Reduction Internal Fixation performed?

 Each ORIF surgery differs based on the location and type of fracture.
 An ORIF surgery can take several hours depending on the fracture and the bone involved.
 Generally it will take approximately one to two hours.

 In general, our surgeon will insert a breathing tube may be placed to help you breathe while you are asleep. our surgeon will wash your skin with an antiseptic and make an incision. the broken bone will be put back into place. a plate with screws, a pin, or a rod that goes through the bone will be attached to the bone to hold the broken parts together.
 The incision will be closed with staples or stitches

 A dressing and/or cast will then be applied.

 Post Rehabilitation of Open Reduction Internal Fixation